MasoniteFramework/docs/the-craft-command/creating-commands.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

-> Be sure that the docstring is well formatted.
+> Docstring is required and must be well formatted.
+> Your command would not be detected or unknown
-> Unknown behaviours could happend if there are
+> behaviours could happend if there are any format error
-> any weird characters inside.
+> or there are invalid characters inside.

 Inside the `handle` method we can get the argument passed by specifying `self.argument('name')`.
 Simply put: